iTwin/itwinjs-core/core/geometry/internaldocs/ClipClasses.md

-# ClipPlaneSet remarks
+# UnionOfConvexClipPlaneSets remarks

-* The ConvexClipPlaneSet members of a ClipPlaneSet are assumed non-overlapping
+* The ConvexClipPlaneSet members of a UnionOfConvexClipPlaneSets are assumed non-overlapping
   * Test for "point inside" can terminate at first "inside" of a ConvexClipPlaneSet member
   * When clipping a polygon, if a fragment is found to be inside a ConvexClipPlaneSet member the fragment may be accepted "as is" -- no need to consider also being in other ConvexClipPlaneSet members.
 * A non-convex polygon must be represented by a collection of convex pieces (e.g. triangles).